dymaxionkim/PySolidworks/README.md

-# Solidworks with Python
+# pySolidworks

 _Handling .SLDPRT with Global Variables_

-## Implementation objectives
+## Purpose

-* Read Excel File
+* Read .xlsx File
-* Read the SLDPRT file written to the EXCEL file
-* Apply Parameters in the EXCEL file to change the SLDPRT file
+* Apply Parameters in the .xlsx file to change the .SLDPRT file
-* Save the SLDPRT file with the name in the EXCEL file
+* Save new .SLDPRT file(s) into sub-driectories